thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'After successfully adding the action, click the "Save" button.
 Then, click the "Apply" button;'
     5:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-14-pe.png
-        title: 'Now, go to the created state by selecting it from the drop-down menu by clicking layers icon in the upper left corner;'
+        title: 'Now, go to the created state by selecting it from the drop-down menu accessed through the layers icon in the upper left corner;'
     6:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-15-pe.png
         title: 'Click the “Add new widget” icon in the center of the screen;'